 Lost Income and Loss of Earning Capacity

-Compensation covers income already lost because of missed work and the diminished ability to earn in the future when injuries reduce capacity, require career changes, or limit hours.
-Lost income calculations draw on pay records and employer testimony, while loss of earning capacity requires vocational experts to compare pre-accident potential with post-accident reality.
+When you miss time from work as a result of the injuries sustained in the crash, or cannot obtain the same or comparable work/income in the future because of those injuries, you may be entitled to compensation for lost wages or loss of earning capacity.
+Lost income calculations rely on payroll records, tax returns, and potentially employer testimony, while loss of earning capacity requires vocational experts to compare pre-accident potential with post-accident reality.
 For younger victims or those with specialized careers, the present value of future lost earnings can become a substantial component of the claim.

 Pain, Suffering, and Non-Economic Damages